 This section presents an overview of the existing bikeway and trail system and the needs of bicyclists and trail users in Albuquerque.
 Adequately identifying user needs enables bikeway and trail system planners and policy-makers to develop cost-effective solutions for improving the region's bikeway and multi-use trail system.
-This section provides an overview of trail user and cyclist volumes and behaviors at many locations throughout the City (Section 3.C.2, System Use), discusses public input gathered through an online user survey (Section 3.C.3, Facility Needs Assessment), and examines cyclist safety cycling conditions by analyzing reported bicycle crash data (Section 3.C.3, Facility Needs Assessment).
+This section provides an overview of trail user and cyclist volumes and behaviors at many locations throughout the City (Section 3.C.2, System Use), discusses public input gathered through an online user survey (Section 3.C.3, Facility Needs Assessment), and examines reported bicycle crash data (Section 3.C.3, Facility Needs Assessment).